Council of Europe

 - organ and tissue transplantation and blood donation

-- activities of the executive and judicial bodies of the Council of Europe relevant for the administrative branch of the Ministry.
+- activities of the executive and judicial bodies of the Council of Europe relevant to the administrative branch of the Ministry.

-There are five binding CoE conventions that have the most relevance for the administrative branch of the Ministry of Social Affairs and Health.
-These are the European Convention on Human Rights, the European Social Charter, the Council of Europe Convention on preventing and combating violence against women and domestic violence (Istanbul Convention), the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment, and the Convention on Human Rights and Biomedicine.
+The binding CoE conventions that have the most relevance to the administrative branch of the Ministry of Social Affairs and Health include the European Convention on Human Rights, the Revised European Social Charter, the Council of Europe Convention on preventing and combating violence against women and domestic violence (Istanbul Convention), the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment, and the Convention on Human Rights and Biomedicine.

-There are also other conventions that contain provisions relevant for the Ministry’s administrative branch.
-These include the Framework Convention for the Protection of National Minorities, the European Charter for Regional or Minority Languages, the Council of Europe Convention on Action against Trafficking in Human Beings, and the Council of Europe Convention on the Protection of Children against Sexual Exploitation and Sexual Abuse.
+There are also other conventions that contain provisions relevant to the Ministry’s administrative branch.
+These include the Framework Convention for the Protection of National Minorities, the European Charter for Regional or Minority Languages, the Council of Europe Convention on Action against Trafficking in Human Beings, and the Council of Europe Convention on the Protection of Children against Sexual Exploitation and Sexual Abuse (Lanzarote Convention).